 XYZ Atlas is an interactive public art project where people’s emotional experiences can be documented and mapped.

-XYZ Atlas began with a survey asking people to locate where they had emotional experiences that create the meaning in their lives, such as “where have you faced your own mortality?”
+XYZ Atlas began in 2013 with a survey asking people to locate where they had emotional experiences that create the meaning in their lives, such as “where have you faced your own mortality?”

 Through invitations and commissions, we moved the project all around for over 4 years.
 We created field maps, scale models and paper surveys.
 We created a digital platform to more efficiently collect the data.
 We made big mobile “You are Here” sculptures to get people’s attention to the project.